wasp-lang/wasp/web/docs/data-model/operations/queries.md

 1.  `Input`

-    The type of the `args` object (i.e., the Query's input payload).
+    The type of the `args` object (the Query's input payload).
 The default value is `never`.

 2.  `Output`

-    The type of the Query's return value (i.e., the Query's output payload).
+    The type of the Query's return value (the Query's output payload).
 The default value is `unknown`.

 The defaults were chosen to make the type signature as permissive as possible.
 If don't want your Query to take/return anything, use `void` as a type argument.